 What does a film director do?

 A film director is in charge of bringing the story to life.
-The director is tasked to collaborate through pre-production, on set and post-production to ensure the story is brought to life in a meaningful, interesting and exciting way.
+The director is tasked to collaborate through pre-production, on set, and post-production to ensure the story is brought to life in a meaningful, interesting, and exciting way.
 Above is an overview of what the Director does on set, but there is much more to it than directing the action.
-So, below we have broken down the role of the director off set.
+So, below we have broken down the role of the director off of the set.

-What does a film director do off set?
+What does a film director do off of the set.?

-A director off set has multiple different roles.
+A director off of the set. has multiple different roles.
 We’ll break these down pre and post production to make more sense of it.

 Breaking down the script further.
 The director will breakdown the script and work with the AD to decide on shoot schedules.
 The AD will work with the director to decide on the best locations and logistics to get the film shot efficiently.